-Gain on debt settlement was \$15,130, compared to \$nil during fiscal 2018 and \$106,360 during fiscal 2017, owing to the settlement of accounts payable through the issuance of 1,686,861 common shares of the Company.
-The fair value of the common share, determined as the share price on the date of agreement to settle, was less than the carrying value of the accounts payable of \$223,283 (C\$294,019) and thus the Company recorded a gain on debt settlement.
-The gain recorded in fiscal 2017 was the result of settlement of debt balances with debt holders during fiscal 2017.
+The Company recorded a gain on debt settlement of \$23,299, compared to \$nil during YTD 2019, owing to the settlement of accounts payable through the issuance of 5,841,586 common shares of the Company.
+The fair value of the common share, determined as the share price on the date of agreement to settle, was less than the carrying value of the accounts payable of \$223,792 (C\$297,500) and thus the Company recorded a gain on debt settlement.